 Google hasn’t publicly announced if they can read images on websites at this stage, so it’s still extremely important that you have written content on your site that supports the purpose of each page.

 Content does more than tell your visiting customer about how you can help – it also tells the search engines what your page is all about too.
-The less written content you have, the less keywords are tagged by analytics, which means it won’t rank as well.
+The less written content you have, the fewer keywords are tagged by analytics, which means it won’t rank as well.

 Graphics and animations give a nice visual about you and your business, however, these are not always picked up by search engines (unless the images are named correctly and the ‘alt tag’ matches).
 Even then, reinforcing the descriptions with content improves SEO.

-Videos need quality copy, too!
+Videos need a quality copy, too!

-The purpose of your website should be to build trust, and there’s no better way to build trust than having a face to camera video.
+The purpose of your website should be to build trust, and there’s no better way to build trust than having a face-to-camera video.
 It lets you talk directly to your target audience and show them that you understand their problems and you have a solution to help them.

 The script of your video can be a powerful conversion tool with the right copy.
 Your visitor is in a hurry – you need to tell them what problem you’ll solve for them and why you’re the right solution.
-Good scripting will maximise the return on your video investment.
+Good scripting will maximize the return on your video investment.

 Here’s a formula we use and encourage our clients to use that don’t want to invest in a copywriter.
 You can use it for your home page video or other copy needs.
 It’s the SPIN selling formula: